 Richard B. and Dorothy K. Tickler Distinguished Professorship in Science

-Dr. Mark Hall, Professor of Mathematics and Computer Science
+Dr. Robert Amyot, Professor of Political Science